 D. Student organizations must update their registration by the fourth week of the fall semester in order to utilize the privileges afforded to registered student organizations.
 To update their registration, members of a student organization will be asked to submit a Student Organization Registration Form describing only those particulars that have changed since the organization registered or last completed an update form.

 E. Exceptions to the foregoing requirements must have the written approval of the Director of the Center for Student Enrichment or his/her designee.

 F. Faculty, staff, and members of local communities are welcome as honorary or auxiliary members of student organizations.
 These individuals should not, however, be involved in the decision-making process of the organization or in carrying out the organization’s responsibilities.

 III.
 Denial or Suspension of Registration

-Registration of a student organization will be denied or suspended by the Director of the Center for Student Enrichment if the organization’s objectives and activities conflict with the educational, cultural, recreational, and social goals of the University.
+Registration of a student organization will be denied or suspended by the Director of the Center for Student Enrichment or his/her designee if the organization’s objectives and activities conflict with the educational, cultural, recreational, and social goals of the University.
 Such conflict shall include, by way of example, but not by way of limitation, discrimination on the basis of sex, race, creed, or natural origin, acting in furtherance of the private financial gain of an individual or group of individuals, or complicity in any violation of written policies or regulations of the University.

 IV.
 Non-Registered Student Organizations